Cedric Richmond: 2010

 Most analysts considered Richmond a strong favorite to retake this seat for the Democrats, even in what was forecast to be a Republican year nationally.
-With a Cook Partisan Voting Index of D+25, the 2nd was the most Democratic district in the country to be represented by a Republican.
-In 2008 Obama had carried it with 74% of the vote, his fifth-best performance in a Southern district and his 35th best nationally.
+With a Cook Partisan Voting Index of D+25, the second district was the most Democratic district in the country to be represented by a Republican.
 Richmond won the November 2 election with 65% of the vote.

 2020

 Richmond's campaign received almost $113,000 from the oil and gas sector, which donated more than any other sector to his campaign.
 He was reelected with 63.6% of the vote.